 Nick Antoniou graduated as an Occupational Therapist from La Trobe University in 1998 and has predominantly specialised in the area of Hand and Upper Limb Rehabilitation.
-He went on to complete his Postgraduate Diploma in Hand Therapy from the University of Derby in the UK in 2008 and was successful in achieving full membership of the Australian Hand Therapy Association in 2010.
+He went on to complete his Postgraduate Diploma in Hand Therapy from the University of Derby in the UK in 2008 and has been successful in attaining recognition as an Accredited Hand Therapist (AHT) as awarded by the Australian Hand Therapy Association (AHTA).

 Nick has worked both locally and abroad, and spent a number of years in the United Kingdom where he worked in some of South East England’s leading hospitals within the National Health Service.
 Here he played an instrumental role in the development of progressive therapist led hand clinics.
 These clinics involved the triage, diagnosis and management of patients with a range of hand injuries and conditions.
 He was also involved in an innovative program of triaging, assessing and placing suitable patients directly onto surgical waiting lists for carpal tunnel syndrome.